udzura/slides/rubykaigi2025/script.md

 By the way Wasm has four numeric types: integer32, integer64, float32, float64.
 Often, similar instructions exist for each of these types, like Add or Sub.
 For these common instructions, I created a generator to produce them collectively.
-Surprisingly, there were apparently about 167 such generated instructions.
+Surprisingly, it turned out there were apparently about 167 such generated instructions.

 I created a very simple template like this.
 And here's the generated code.

 Okay.
 With the basic instructions covered, I thought about running a more practical program.
-Named grayscale journey.
+This led to the 'grayscale journey'.
 I tried running a Rust program for grayscale conversion that I had created for another project.